openanolis/dragonball-sandbox/crates/dbs-allocator/README.md

 Delete could be used to remove the range from the tree and return the associated data.
 Get could be used to get the data item associated with the range, or return None if no match found.
 ## Usage
-The concept of Interval Tree may seem complicated, but using db-allocator to do resource allocation and release is simple and straightforward.
+The concept of Interval Tree may seem complicated, but using dbs-allocator to do resource allocation and release is simple and straightforward.
 You can following these steps to allocate your VMM resource.
 ```rust
 // 1.
 To start with, we should create an interval tree for some specific resouces and give maximum address/id range as root node.
 The range here could be address range, id range, etc.